-The report summarises the projected outturn position for the Council's general fund revenue account, based on actual and accrued data for the period April to January 2018.
+The report summarises the projected outturn position for the Council's general fund revenue account, based on actual and accrued data for the period April to June 2017, with the outcome of budget monitoring on our key services for the period April to July 2017 overlaid to form a hybrid report.

-Officers are projecting a reduction in net expenditure on the general fund revenue account of £1,915,464 (representing 4.33% of its original net budget).
-This is the result of a combination of factors, which include a reduction in employee and consultancy expenditure across all services, and higher than assumed levels of grant support and a reduction in the statutory Minimum Revenue Provision (MRP) charge to the general fund to make provision for the repayment of past capital debt.
-This lower than budgeted MRP charge reflects a re-profiling of capital schemes, which has also had a positive impact on the level of our cash balances and assumed external borrowing costs, which have combined to produce higher than budgeted net interest receipts.
+Officers are projecting a reduction in net expenditure on the general fund revenue account of £560,823 (representing 1.26% of its original net budget).
+This is the result of a combination of factors, which include a reduction in employee expenditure across all services, higher than assumed levels of grant support and a reduction in the statutory Minimum Revenue Provision (MRP) charge to the general fund to make provision for the repayment of past capital debt.
+This lower than budgeted MRP charge reflects a reprofiling of capital schemes, which has also had a positive impact on the level of our cash balances and assumed external borrowing costs, which have combined to produce higher than budgeted net interest receipts.

-A surplus on the Housing Revenue Account, due to lower staffing and repairs and maintenance costs will enable a projected transfer of $\pounds 9.61$ million to the new build reserve and $\pounds 2.5$ million to the reserve for future capital at year-end.
-The transfer is $\pounds 1,377,854$ higher than budgeted.
+A surplus on the Housing Revenue Account (HRA), due to lower staffing and repairs and maintenance costs will enable a projected transfer of £8.76 million to the new build reserve and reserve for future capital at year-end.
+The transfer is £537,128 higher than budgeted.

 Officers are making progress against significant capital projects on the approved programme as outlined in section 7.
-The Council expects to spend £26.3 million on its capital schemes by the end of the financial year.
-The expenditure is higher than it has been for many years and demonstrates progress in delivering the Council's capital programme.
+The Council expects to spend £76.1 million on its capital schemes by the end of the financial year.
+The expenditure is higher than it has been for many years and demonstrates substantial progress in delivering the Council's capital programme.

-The Council's underlying need to borrow to finance the capital programme is expected to be £10.9 million by 31 March 2018, against an estimated position of £87.7 million.
-The lower underlying need to borrow is a result of slippage on both the approved and provisional capital programme as detailed in paragraph 7.3 to 7.6 of the report.

-The Council held £154.9 million of investments and £239.7 million of external borrowing at 31 January 2018, which includes £193 million of HRA loans.
-Officers confirm that the

-Council has complied with its Prudential indicators in the period, which were set in February 2017 as part of the Council's Treasury Management Strategy.
+The Council's underlying need to borrow to finance the capital programme is expected to be £52 million by 31 March 2018, against an estimated position of £87.7 million.
+The lower underlying need to borrow is a result of slippage on both the approved and provisional capital programme as detailed in paragraphs 7.3 to 7.6 of this report.
+The Council held £144.1 million of investments and £250.3 million of external borrowing at 30 June 2017, which includes £193 million of HRA loans.
+Officers confirm that the Council has complied with its Prudential indicators in the period, which were set in February 2017 as part of the approval of the Council's Treasury Management Strategy.